 Comprehensive and catastrophic medical plans for individuals, the self-employed, and employer groups.
 A necessity in these times of high hospital and medical costs.
 Peace of mind when considering financial consequences of life’s unpredictable health issues.

-Supplementary plans that provide for……… senior citizens age 65 or over that provide benefits for certain specific expenses not covered by the U.S. government’s Medicare program.
+Supplementary plans that provide senior citizens age 65 or over and under 65 who get disability benefits from Social Security or from the Railroad Retirement Board for 24 monthse benefits for certain specific expenses not covered by Medicare.

 Health Savings Account